wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching.md

 Searching for types
 =====================

 Similarly, the search functionality for types is also exposed through REST API.
-The query syntax and the request parameters are the same.
-The only difference is the resource you're searching on.
-You can search on different properties for types than for streams.
-The searchable properties are below.
+The query syntax and request parameters are the same.
+The only difference is the searchable properties differ for types as opposed to streams.
+Searchable properties are listed below.
 For more information, see [Types](xref:sdsTypes).

 | Property          | Searchable |
 |-------------------|------------|